kowal/ruby-changelog/README.md

   ### Ruby 3.1
   * :lock: **EOL** 2025-03-31
   * Implementations: [MRI 3.1.6](https://www.ruby-lang.org/en/news/2024/05/29/ruby-3-1-6-released/)
-  * :gear: YJIT: New experimental in-process JIT compiler :test_tube:
   * :new: debug gem: A new debugger
   * :new: error_highlight: Fine-grained error location in backtrace
   * :new: IRB Autocomplete and Documentation Display
   * :arrows_counterclockwise: Values in Hash literals and keyword arguments can be omitted.
   * :arrows_counterclockwise: Updates in RBS / TypeProf
+  * :gear: YJIT: New experimental in-process JIT compiler :test_tube:

   ### Ruby 3.0
   * :lock: **EOL** 2024-04-23
   * Implementations: [MRI 3.0.7](https://www.ruby-lang.org/en/news/2024/04/23/ruby-3-0-7-released/)
-  * :gear: MJIT improvements
   * :new: Ractor - Actor-model like concurrent abstraction :test_tube:
   * :new: Fiber Scheduler for light-weight concurrency :test_tube:
   * :new: RBS - a language to describe the structure of Ruby classes